AlexSzeto/ambient-coffee/plan.md

 ### Advanced Features

 *   [ ] Implement dynamic properties editing, allowing brews to be modified while playing.
+*   [ ] **Clip Sequences:** Implement support for defining a sequence of clips to be played in a specific order.
+This would involve changing the `clips` property of a `SoundSource` to be an array of arrays of sound clips.
+The outer array would define the sequence, and the inner array would contain the clips to be chosen from for that step in the sequence.

 ### Samples Acqusition and Processing
 *   [ ] Water